New here? Get 15% off your first order | Sign up here

 • Your juice is absorbed by the wicking material in your tank (the cotton part you see inside the metal casing)

-• Your battery provides heat for your coil’s wire (the small spiral you see inside the wicking material)
+• Your battery provides heat for your coil’s wire (the small spiral or mesh you see inside the wicking material)

 • You drag on the drip tip, let the vapour travel up your vape’s chimney and you’re all set to inhale